mvolkmann/blog/src/nushell.md

 These can be installed using the Rust `cargo` utility.
 For example, `cargo install nu_plugin_chart`.

+## Default Shell

+To make Nushell your default shell in Linux or macOS, first add a line containing the file path to the `nu` executable in `/etc/shells`.
+For example, for me using macOS I entered `su vim /etc/shells` and added the line `/Users/mark/.cargo/bin/nu`.
+Then enter `chsh -s nu`.
+If using tmux, also change the value of `default-shell` in `~/.tmux.conf`.

 ## Questions

 TODO: Is it possible to change the nu shell prompt?